Clerk of the United States House of Representatives

 The clerk of the United States House of Representatives is an officer of the United States House of Representatives, whose primary duty is to act as the chief record-keeper for the House.

 Along with the other House officers, the clerk is elected every two years when the House organizes for a new Congress.
-The majority and minority caucuses nominate candidates for the House officer positions after the election of the Speaker.
+The majority and minority caucuses nominate candidates for the House officer positions after the election of the speaker.
 The full House adopts a resolution to elect the officers, who will begin serving after they have taken the oath of office.
+The House Officers and Impeachment Clause of Article I, Section II states "The House of Representatives shall chuse their Speaker and other Officers".
+The Oath or Affirmation Clause of Article VI provides that "all ...
+Officers ... of the United States ... shall be bound by Oath or Affirmation, to support this Constitution", and pursuant to Article VI, the 1st United States Congress passed the Oath Administration Act (that remains in effect) which provides that "...the oath or affirmation [required by the sixth article of the Constitution of the United States]… shall be administered ... to the [C]lerk".

-The incumbent clerk is Cheryl L. Johnson, of Louisiana.
-She was elected to replace Karen L. Haas on February 25, 2019 at the beginning of the 116th Congress.
-Kevin McCumber and Lisa Grant are deputy clerks of the House.
+The incumbent clerk is Kevin McCumber.
+He was elected to replace Cheryl Johnson following her resignation on June 30, 2023, during the 118th Congress.
+Lisa Grant is a deputy clerk of the House.

-The Constitution of the United States states in Article 1, Section 2, “The House of Representatives shall choose their Speaker and other Officers...”
+The Constitution of the United States states in Article 1, Section 2, “The House of Representatives shall chuse their Speaker and other Officers...”
 On April 1, 1789, when the House of Representatives convened with its first quorum, its initial order of business was the election of the speaker, Frederick Augustus Conrad Muhlenberg, a representative from Pennsylvania.
 The next order of business was the election of the clerk, John Beckley of Virginia.

 The first five clerks of the House also served as Librarian of Congress, which became a separate position in 1815.
-South Trimble, a former Representative from Kentucky, who served as clerk from 1911 to 1919 and again from 1931 to 1946, is the longest-tenured clerk in House history.
+South Trimble, a former representative from Kentucky, who served as clerk from 1911 to 1919 and again from 1931 to 1946, is the longest-tenured clerk in House history.

 Duties

-Organization of House
+Organization of the House

-When the newly elected members of the House gather on January 3, it is the clerk of the House who summons Representatives and convenes the new Congress for the first time.
+When the newly elected members of the House gather on January 3, it is the clerk of the House who summons representatives and convenes the new Congress for the first time.
 Accordingly, the clerk calls the House to order by gaveling it into session.
 After a prayer and the Pledge of Allegiance, the clerk then calls the roll of representatives-elect, which is done as an electronic quorum call in the modern era, and then oversees the election of a speaker.
 During these processes, the clerk must "preserve order and decorum and decide all questions of order," which is subject to appeal.

-The Speaker is then sworn in, takes the chair, administers oaths to the rest of the members-elect, and the House then proceeds with other business.
+The speaker is then sworn in, takes the chair, administers oaths to the rest of the members-elect, and the House then proceeds with other business.